ALT-F4-LLC/kickstart.nix/README.md

 #### NixOS GNOME

-The NixOS GNOME installer includes the base operating sytsem with GNOME windows manager included.
+The NixOS GNOME template includes the base operating sytsem with GNOME windows manager included.

 > [!NOTE]
 > This setup is ideal for getting started moving to NixOS as your main desktop.